 Some Exchange Visitors are subject to what is called the two-year home country physical presence requirement.
-This “two-year residence” requirement applies to you if:
+It requires you to return home for at least two years after your exchange visitor program ends.
+This “two-year residence” requirement may apply to you if you meet one of the following :

 - Graduate Training: Your J status is sponsored by the Educational Commission for Foreign Medical Graduates.